akhilnayak0206/twitter-dashboard/README.md

 # Twitter-Dashboard

-This is a website for twitter users to see tweets, reply and see conversation of particular tweet.
+This is a website for twitter users to see tweets and reply to a particular tweet.
 This is a **MERN** project.
 The Back End is made using **NodeJS & ExpressJS** using **socket.io** as realtime-database.
 The Front End is made using **ReactJS** for state management.